 Avicii Invector is technically a re-release of the similarly named game, Invector, for PlayStation 4 that was released in late 2017.
 This time around, Avicii Invector is available on PC, PlayStation 4 and Xbox One.

-The world-famous late DJ himself worked on the previous iteration of the game while the multi-platform version was developed in collaboration with his family and was set for release just a few days after the tribute concert held in Stockholm, Sweden.
+The world-famous late DJ himself worked on the previous iteration of the game while the multi-platform version was developed in collaboration with his family and was set for release just a few days after the held in Stockholm, Sweden.

 Unlike the start of this review, Avicii's game is anything but doom and gloom.
 From the moment I opened the game for the first time, went through the main menu and all Avicii Invector had to offer, I felt nothing but hype, adrenaline rush and satisfaction.
 These may be symptoms of a person that is new to rhythm games but a bad one would fail to provide those feelings, wouldn't it?

 Avicii Invector achieves these stimulations through audio, visuals and input combinations, so let's examine those categories each on their own.

 Considering this is one of the most influential artists of our generation as far as the music industry goes, one would think there wouldn't be much to be said that's not already known.
 The thing is, while I like Avicii's music, I never delved deep into it until this game came along.
 The game's tracklist consists of 25 songs in total, split across six background areas that are art of their own but more on that in the visuals section.